clearbank/fi-api-101/README.md

 ## Overview

-Application has one controller with 2 endpoints:
+The application has one controller with 2 endpoints:

 - `POST /sample/api` to make API request to `POST /v1/test` endpoint in ClearBank API
 - `POST /sample/webhook` to receive webhooks from ClearBank